databricks/koalas/CONTRIBUTING.md

 Over time, the project will expand to include functionalities specific to big data analytics, e.g. plotting, data profiling, but for now we are focusing on the above.

+## Design Principles

+1. Be Pythonic

+    Koalas targets Python data scientists.
+In that sense, we want to stick to the convention they are already familiar with as much as possible.
+Here are some examples:

+    - Function names and parameters use snake_case, rather than CamelCase.
+This is different from PySpark's design.
+For example, Koalas has `to_pandas()`, whereas PySpark has `toPandas()` for converting a DataFrame into a pandas DataFrame.
+In limited cases, to maintain compatibility with Spark, we also provide Spark's variant as an alias.

+2. Koalas data structure for big data, and pandas data structure for small data.

+    Often developers face the question whether a particular function should return a Koalas DataFrame/Series, or a pandas DataFrame/Series.
+The principle is: if the returned object can be large, use a Koalas DataFrame/Series.
+If the data is bound to be small, use a pandas DataFrame/Series.
+For example, `DataFrame.dtypes` return a pandas Series, because the number of columns in a DataFrame is bounded and small, whereas `DataFrame.head()` or `Series.unique()` returns a Koalas DataFrame, because the resulting object can be large.

 ## Unifying pandas API and Spark API

 The Koalas DataFrame is meant to provide the best of pandas and Spark under a single API, with easy and clear conversions between each API when necessary.
 It aims at incorporating: